rockarts/gif-of-life/README.md

 - There is a spec (`spec/simulator_spec.rb`) that outlines some basic scenarios to help you get started.
 We'd love it if you added some more tests.

 - This can be run via `bundle exec rspec spec/simulator_spec.rb`

+## Music
+- Music: Main song is Sanity Not Included by http://ozzed.net available on the album Nackskott http://ozzed.net/music/Nackskott.shtml